The world's most destructive forest fires

 Forest fires, France, 2022

 Firefighters with decades of experience said the fires were by far the worst they had ever witnessed.
-Come September, around 500 people were forced to flee once again with the ignition of another wildfire.
-As reported by Reuters, that brought the total land lost in France in 2022 close to 65,000 hectares – six times the average for 2006 to 2021, according to data from the European Forest Fire Information System.
+Come September, around 500 people were forced to flee once again as another wildfire began.
+As reported by Reuters, that brought the total land lost in France in 2022 close to 160,000 acres – six times the average for 2006 to 2021, according to data from the European Forest Fire Information System.

 Nova Scotia wildfires, Canada, 2023

-From May into June 2023, the eastern Canadian province of Nova Scotia battled its most destructive wildfires in recorded history.
-As of Thursday 1 June 2023, there were 16 active fires tearing across the southern tip of the province, with four of them considered to be out of control at the time.
-Officials confirmed that 20,000 hectares were burned, with fires in suburban Halifax and Shelburne County alone consuming at least 250 homes and other structures.
-More than 20,000 people were evacuated, but there were thankfully no reported fatalities or injuries.
+From May into June 2023, the eastern province of Nova Scotia battled its most destructive wildfires on record.
+Across the season there were 220 fires across the province, while officials confirmed that more than 60,000 acres were burned, with fires in suburban Halifax and Shelburne County alone consuming at least 250 buildings.
+Thousands of people were evacuated, but there were thankfully no reported fatalities.

 Nova Scotia wildfires, Canada, 2023